SB-746

 2025-11-01

-Oklahoma Senate Bill 746 — An Act relating to artificial intelligence; defining term; requiring certain disclosure; establishing requirements for certain disclosure; authorizing action for certain relief or award of damages; providing exceptions to applicability of provisions; providing for codification; and providing an effective date.
+Oklahoma SB 746 — An Act relating to artificial intelligence; defining term; requiring certain disclosure; establishing requirements for certain disclosure; authorizing action for certain relief or award of damages; providing exceptions to applicability of provisions; providing for codification; and providing an effective date.

-Requires that political advertisements, electioneering communications, or other election-related media distributed by candidates, candidate committees, PACs, or political party committees that contain AI-generated content depicting a real person performing an action that did not occur must prominently disclose that the content was created with generative AI.
-Specifies format requirements for visual and audio media.
-Provides a private right of action for depicted candidates to seek injunctive relief or general/special damages.
-Exempts bona fide news coverage with authenticity acknowledgment, paid broadcasts where the station made a good-faith effort to verify authenticity, news publications that clearly disclaim inaccuracy, and satire or parody.
+Oklahoma SB 746 requires that political advertisements, electioneering communications, or other election-related media distributed by candidates, candidate committees, PACs, or political party committees that contain generative AI content depicting a real person performing an action that did not occur must prominently disclose that the content was created using generative AI.
+The disclosure must be visually readable for the duration of video content and spoken at the beginning and end of audio-only content.
+A depicted candidate may seek injunctive relief or general/special damages, with court costs and attorney fees available to the prevailing party.
+Exemptions exist for bona fide news coverage with authenticity disclaimers, paid broadcasts where the station made good-faith efforts to verify authenticity, news publications that disclaim accuracy, and satire or parody.

 Summary

-Requires that political advertisements, electioneering communications, or other election-related media distributed by candidates, candidate committees, PACs, or political party committees that contain AI-generated content depicting a real person performing an action that did not occur must prominently disclose that the content was created with generative AI.
-Specifies format requirements for visual and audio media.
-Provides a private right of action for depicted candidates to seek injunctive relief or general/special damages.
-Exempts bona fide news coverage with authenticity acknowledgment, paid broadcasts where the station made a good-faith effort to verify authenticity, news publications that clearly disclaim inaccuracy, and satire or parody.
+Oklahoma SB 746 requires that political advertisements, electioneering communications, or other election-related media distributed by candidates, candidate committees, PACs, or political party committees that contain generative AI content depicting a real person performing an action that did not occur must prominently disclose that the content was created using generative AI.
+The disclosure must be visually readable for the duration of video content and spoken at the beginning and end of audio-only content.
+A depicted candidate may seek injunctive relief or general/special damages, with court costs and attorney fees available to the prevailing party.
+Exemptions exist for bona fide news coverage with authenticity disclaimers, paid broadcasts where the station made good-faith efforts to verify authenticity, news publications that disclaim accuracy, and satire or parody.

 Enforcement & Penalties